JonahChoon/SC2002-OOP-Assignment/README.md

     h)	Any Doctor removed by Administrator do not have any upcoming appointments with any Patient

 ## 4. Test Cases
-   - 4.1 Kindly refer to the "Test Case Guide.docx" file for full breakdown of the required test cases
+   - 4.1 Kindly refer to the "Test Case Showcase" folder for video and test case guide on the full breakdown of the required test cases
    - 4.2 <a href="https://entuedu-my.sharepoint.com/:v:/g/personal/jchoon001_e_ntu_edu_sg/EQL8dz0N641Ei1W9d871tMABkQRx7WoDq4U-9rU-E9Qkrw?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=ig8S6K
 ">Link to Test Case Video</a>